 In addition to the prospect generation challenge was the actual investment challenge.
 The Enron and WorldCom accounting scandals left a huge mark as Merrill Lynch reacted by cleaning house and wiping out the analysts.
 Not being allowed to invest in any companies without analyst-coverage meant that there were no investment options besides Merrill Lynch funds.
 Ken fought to be able to do his own research.

 Merrill Lynch, like other big firms, would often promote sales contests to push the firms’ funds or other investments, which would have high internal costs and questionable performance.
-Ken would shy away from these team_b_W_shirtst_3_30_06contests; however, there was one contest, “The Road to Retirement", that he thought would be beneficial to the firm, his personal book of business, and his clients.
+Ken would shy away from these contests; however, there was one contest, “The Road to Retirement", that he thought would be beneficial to the firm, his personal book of business, and his clients.
 The contest focused solely on bringing in retirement assets.
 He brought in new accounts and invested as he thought best for the clients.
 The influx of assets was enough to help him graduate from the professional development program during a time of 75% dropout rate and win the contest.

 The prize for the contest was an extravagant ski trip for his family to Beaver Creek, Colorado.
 Other winners and many layers of management from across the country attended to enjoy the slopes, receive gifts such as Barbour jackets, and dine on lavish meals in a posh resort.
 Rather than being wooed, Ken was furious.
 As a former management consultant, his alarm bells went off.
 This waste combined with the lack of suitable investment options set the wheels in motion to start a new firm.